 Where can I get my helmet cheap?

-We don't have lab test data on all the helmets out there, but testing a sample showed remarkably similar performance regardless of price.
+We don't have lab test data on all the helmets out there, but testing a sample of cheap and expensive models showed surprisingly similar performance regardless of price.
 In the US, all of them are required by law to meet the same CPSC impact standard.
 In past helmet articles, Consumer Reports has rated the most expensive helmets they tested below most of the cheaper models.
 If more money buys you a better fit, with more stability on your head in a hard crash, then the more expensive helmet is worth it.
 If it just buys you a spiffy-looking, squared-off, poorly-rounded exterior with excessive vents, foam that is too hard trying make up for that, and points to snag, definitely not.

 Is a cheap helmet as good as an expensive one?